Metamorphic Testing and Debugging of Tax Preparation Software: Approach

 \section{Approach}

-We develop an efficient metamorphic testing and debugging to uncover bugs in the tax preparation software.
+We develop an efficient metamorphic testing and debugging to uncover bugs in tax preparation software.
 Algorithm~\ref{alg:random-testing} sketches different steps in our approach.
 We start from some initial seed inputs $I$.
-In each step, the search strategy selects and perturbs inputs from the set of promising inputs (those maximizing the deviant from the expect outcome) and generates a base test case (line $4$).
+In each step, the search strategy selects and perturbs inputs from the set of promising inputs (those maximizing the deviant from the expected outcome) and generates a base test case (line $4$).
 Then, it perturbs the base to generate follow-up cases (line $5$).
-Next, it executes the base and follow-up inputs on the target software and quantify the deviant between the outcomes (line $6$).
+Next, it executes the base and follow-up inputs on the target software and quantifies the deviant between the outcomes (line $6$).
 If the deviant is more than a threshold, it adds the inputs with `failed' label (line $8$).
 Furthermore, if the deviant is higher than any previous ones, it adds the inputs as promising ones (line $9$).
 Otherwise, it adds the inputs with `passed' label (line $12$).
-However, the absence of evidence for failures does not mean the correctness.
+However, the absence of evidence for failures does not mean correctness.
 This is indeed an important shortcoming for metamorphic-based random test generations.
 Our algorithm instead uses a statistical hypothesis testing to provide statistical confidence on the absence of failures, starting from the base test case.
 The null and alternative hypotheses are

 where $\pP(x_1)$ is the probability that follow-up test cases, starting from $x_1$ as the source test, are passed, $\theta$ is the lower-bound on the probability, $\Hh_0$ is null hypothesis, and $\Hh_1$ is the alternative.
 Our goal is to witness enough passed test cases to accept $\Hh_0$ as opposed to $\Hh_1$.
 There are multiple ways to conduct such statistical testing.
 The sequential probability ratio test and a Bayes factor are examples.
 We follow Jeffreys test~\cite{jha2009bayesian,sankaranarayanan2013static}, a variant of Bayes factor, with a uniform prior to find a lower-bound on the number of successive samples $K$ that sufficient for us to convince $\Hh_0$: